leeming/gist-test/README.md

 python src/public_gist/public_gists.py -v leeming
 ```

-Any subsequent lookups for the same user's gists will only return new gists created after previously running the tool.
+Any subsequent lookups for the same user's gists will only return new gists published after previously running the tool.
 State is tracked by default in the '.gist_last_queried' pickle file (Pickle is a python serialization library - https://docs.python.org/3/library/pickle.html).
 If you want to reset the state, simply remove this file.
 The tool could be extended in the future to support resetting user state via commandline arguments.